amirrezaask/loki/README.md

 Loki is an experimental programming language that I am building both to learn more about compilers and test ideas about language design.

+## Disclaimer

+I have discontinued this project to work on a new compiler, this compiler was modeled mostly after [Odin](https://github.com/odin-lang/odin) and [Jai](https://inductive.no/jai/) compilers.
+These two projects are mostly for system level work and not general purpose work.
+Since most of my experience is with backend and server stuff I know backend/server domain better so I am going to design a new language for backend stuff, syntax will stay the same mostly but semantics will change drastically.

 ## Installation

 ```bash